[22] Cheerful

 You can also watch the Australian Story episode, 'Blind leading the blind' about two remarkable blind musicians who grew up attending Braille Music Camp and went on to creat the world's first open source screen reader.

-In addition to providing direct download of each Musescore file individually, I've also combined all the Musescore files into a single folder and provided a link under the 'Instructions & Terms of Use' dropdown where users can download the files as a set.
+In addition to providing direct download of each MuseScore file individually, I've also combined all the MuseScore files into a single folder and provided a link to the zip file.

-Visitors to my site may notice that I have had a very bad experience as a Musescore.com user where I was overcharged hundreds of dollars!
-While I did eventually get most of what I was erroneously charged refunded to me, I am no longer willing to give them access to my card information for any reason as the risk of false charges is one I am no longer willing to take.
+Visitors to my site may notice that I have had a very bad experience as a MuseScore.com user where I was overcharged hundreds of dollars!
+To clarify, the site hosting scores [MuseScore.com] is a different entity than the project [MuseScore.org] that makes the software by the same name free to use.
+My comments here apply only to the score-sharing site and not the software itself.
+While I did eventually get most of what I was erroneously charged refunded to me, I am no longer willing to give MuseScore.com access to my card information for any reason.

 My debut trumpet EP - what went right, what went wrong